Easy & Creamy Chicken Fricassee with Mushrooms (Gluten-Free)

 For the creamy finish

-• 2 tbsp yogurt Greek style, Bulgarian or or lactose-free yogurt
+- 2 tbsp yogurt Greek style, Bulgarian or lactose-free yogurt

 Instructions

-• Sauté garlic: In the same pan, add garlic.
-Sauté for 2–3 minutes until soft and fragrant, being careful not to brown it.
+- Sauté garlic: In the same pan, add garlic.
+Sauté for 2–3 minutes until soft and fragrant, taking care not to brown it.

-• Creamy finish: In a small bowl, whisk egg yolks, yoghurt, and lemon juice.
-Remove the pan from heat and slowly stir in the mixture.
+- Creamy finish: In a small bowl, whisk egg yolks, yogurt, and lemon juice.
+Remove the pan from the heat and slowly stir in the mixture.
 Do not reheat.

-• Serve: Ladle over rice, mashed cauliflower, or gluten-free pasta.
-Serve with a side of greens for a balanced, comforting meal.
+- Serve: Ladle over rice, mashed cauliflower, or gluten-free pasta.
+Serve with a side of greens.

 Notes